Figuring our your wedding vendor tips will be one of the last to-do’s on your wedding planning checklist, but a tricky task to figure out nonetheless.

 Hair Stylist, Makeup Artist & Other Beauty Technicians

-If you ARE NOT paying for your wedding party’s beauty services, I recommend reminding them to include a fair tip when they are paying.
+If you ARE NOT paying for your wedding party’s beauty services, I recommend reminding your group to include a fair tip when they are paying.
 If you ARE paying for their services, you can ask your wedding party to just provide the tip (a suggested amount will be helpful) or choose to pay the tip yourself.

 HOW MUCH: